centrelab/Campus-XR/README.md

 # Campus XR

 ## [ICT Explorer and Room-Finder](https://ict-explorer.vercel.app)
 A web-app that allows users to explore the exterior and interior of the ICT building.
-Includes satellite view - [currently not functional in the deployment](https://www.youtube.com/watch?v=9DNXjZOiDVA)
+Includes satellite view - [currently not functional in the deployed website](https://www.youtube.com/watch?v=9DNXjZOiDVA)

 To-do:
 - [ ] Interior view of floors 3-7